christopherdoer/reve/README.md

 # REVE - Radar Ego Velocity Estimator

 REVE - Radar Ego Velocity Estimator is an efficient C++ implementation for ego velocity estimation using radar scans.
-Such scans (=3D point cloud) can be measured using modern mmwave radar sensors.
+Such scans (=3D point cloud) can be measured using modern mmWave radar sensors.
 Allows for robust and accurate ego velocity estimation even in challenging conditions (darkness, fog, smoke) as radar is not affected by such conditions!

 ### Highlights